-In all of my adult years I’ve never named my house.
-It’s always been called home, or unofficially nicknamed something mundane like, “The long house”, or, “the toaster.”
-From established norms, naming a house is for pretentious people with mansions, like Atalaya Castle.
+We’ve never named our house.
+It’s always been called home, or nicknamed something mundane like, “The long house”, or, “the toaster.”
+From established norms, naming a house is for pretentious people with mansions like Atalaya Castle.

 Most of us chuckle at how pride and pretense warp a simple concept.
-Naming your house is the equivalent of third-person self-reference.
-“Am I a total douche bag?
-Yes I am.”
+Naming your house is the equivalent of third-person self-questioning.
+“Am I a total douche bag? … Yes I am.”

 I’m sure the Weowna Beach folks think its cute they named their home, but they’ve made an embarrassing statement to the world about their emotional machinery.
 They simply aren’t rich enough for this level of amour-propre.

 In many ways these things work themselves out.
 Elvis would later die on the toilet without grace, and Wayne Newton’s home of beauty has suffered financial ugliness for years.